 Wytheville Community College police department will enforce any court order issued by a court of competent jurisdiction.
 This may include orders that are considered to be a "No Contact or restraining" order and or a personal protective order.
 These orders will be taken into consideration when a change in academic situation is requested.

-Wytheville Community College's Violence Prevention Policy addresses right to change their academic situation.
+The college's Violence Prevention Policy addresses right to change academic situation.
 The college does not provide any on campus housing.